ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 - https://www.w3schools.com/python/python_try_except.asp
 ```

-The try block will generate an error, because x is not defined:
+The try block will generate an error because x is not defined:

 ```{code-cell}
 exception_has_been_caught = False